Table of Contents

 Fernanda Gomez Ocejo, Director of Supply Chain at Open Water

-MDacne offers personalized acne treatments.
-They chose to partner with ShipBob to handle ecommerce fulfillment while they focus on increasing sales and delivering more value to customers.
+MDacne offers personalised acne treatments.
+They chose to partner with ShipBob to handle ecommerce fulfilment while they focus on increasing sales and delivering more value to customers.

 “Because ShipBob has a lot of people to handle our orders and additional warehouses we can expand into, we can scale up with ease as we continue to grow quickly.
 If we ran our own ecommerce warehouse, it would be much harder to hire people and we’d inevitably outgrow the space.”

 Additionally, learn how CLIPPERPRO sells their quality and precision surgical instruments direct to patients with ShipBob’s fulfilment services here.